 - (2) Effective as of September 7, 2002, we acquired the assets of the Chemical Services Division of Safety-Kleen Corp.
 Amounts recorded for the year ended December 31, 2002, for revenues, cost of revenues, selling general and administrative expenses, accretion of environmental liabilities, depreciation and amortization, restructuring, other acquisition costs, other income, loss on refinancings, interest expense, provision for income taxes, working capital, total assets, long-term obligations, redeemable preferred stock and stockholders' equity were either significantly impacted by or resulted from the acquisition.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Acquisition" and "-Results of Operations." - (3) Effective January 1, 2003, we adopted Statement of Financial Accounting Standards ("SFAS") No. 143, "Accounting for Asset Retirement Obligations."
-Accretion of environmental liabilities for the nine months ended September 30, 2005 and 2004, and the years ended December 31, 2004 and 2003, were due primarily to the implementation as of January 1, 2003 of SFAS No. 143 and accretion of the discount for the remedial liabilities assumed as part of the CSD assets acquired.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Acquisition" and "-Results of Operations." - (3) Effective January 1, 2003, we adopted Statement of Financial Accounting Standards ("SFAS") No. 143.
+Accretion of environmental liabilities for the six months ended June 30, 2005 and 2004, and the years ended December 31, 2004 and 2003, were due primarily to the implementation as of January 1, 2003 of SFAS No. 143 and accretion of the discount for the remedial liabilities assumed as part of the CSD assets acquired.
 Accretion of environmental liabilities for the year ended December 31, 2002, related to the accretion of the discount for the remedial liabilities assumed in the acquisition of the CSD assets.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Environmental Liabilities." - (4) As further discussed in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Redemption of Series C Preferred Stock," we had outstanding prior to June 30, 2004, 25,000 shares of Series C Convertible Preferred Stock which consisted of two components, namely, the Host Contract and an Embedded Derivative which reflected the right of the holders of the Series C Preferred Stock to convert into our common stock on the terms set forth in the Series C Preferred Stock.
-The value of the Embedded Derivative was periodically marked to market which resulted in the inclusion of gains (losses) as a component of other income (expense) of \$(1.6) million for the nine months ended September 30, 2004, and \$(1.6) million, \$(0.4) million and \$0.1 million for the years ended December 31, 2004, 2003 and 2002, respectively. - (5) As further discussed in "Management's Discussion and Analysis of Financial Condition and Results of Operations-The 2004 Refinancing" and "-Redemption of Series C Preferred Stock," we repaid on June 30, 2004 our then outstanding debt, redeemed our then outstanding Series C Preferred Stock and settled the Embedded Derivative liability associated with our Series C Preferred Stock.
-For the year ended December 31, 2004, we recorded refinancing expenses, net of \$7.1 million relating to these activities. - (6) The fiscal year 2002 provision for income taxes included a \$1.1 million charge to provide a valuation allowance for all net deferred tax assets. - (7) As further discussed in "Management's Discussion and Analysis of Financial Condition and Results of Operations-The 2004 Refinancing" and "-Redemption of Series C Preferred Stock," we had outstanding prior to June 30, 2004, 25,000 shares of Series C Convertible Preferred Stock.
-The amounts of \$11.7 million and \$11.8 million for the nine-month period ended September 30, 2004 and year ended December 31, 2004, respectively, both include \$9.9 million related to the redemption of the Series C Preferred Stock.
+The value of the Embedded Derivative was periodically marked to market which resulted in the inclusion of gains (losses) as a component of other income (expense) of \$(1.6) million for the six months ended June 30, 2004, and \$(1.6) million, \$(0.4) million and \$0.1 million for the years ended December 31, 2004, 2003 and 2002, respectively. - (5) As further discussed in "Management's Discussion and Analysis of Financial Condition and Results of Operations-The 2004 Refinancing" and "- Redemption of Series C Preferred Stock," we repaid on June 30, 2004 our then outstanding debt, redeemed our then outstanding Series C Preferred Stock and settled the Embedded Derivative liability associated with our Series C Preferred Stock.
+For the year ended December 31, 2004, we recorded refinancing expenses, net of \$7.1 million relating to these activities. - (6) The fiscal year 2002 provision for income taxes included a \$1.1 million charge to provide a valuation allowance for all net deferred tax assets. - (7) As further discussed in "Management's Discussion and Analysis of Financial Condition and Results of Operations-The 2004 Refinancing" and "- Redemption of Series C Preferred Stock," we had outstanding prior to June 30, 2004, 25,000 shares of Series C Convertible Preferred Stock.
+The amount of \$11.8 million for the year ended December 31, 2004 includes \$9.9 million related to the redemption of the Series C Preferred Stock.